COPPER RIDGE GOLF CLUB (810-658-7775)

 Copper Ridge Golf Club in Davison adds another niche to the list of quality courses opened in Southeastern Michigan in the past year.
 Located on Atherton Road, just east of M-15

 (about 18 miles north of I-75, Clarkston exit) Copper Ridge features a relatively wide-open design amidst a gently rolling terrain.
-Since opening last fall, playing here has been one

 The defining characteristic of Copper Ridge has to be their incredibly challenging, undulating greens.
 With generally expansive landing areas off the tees and few water hazards,

 you will have a reasonable chance of reaching many greens in regulation.
 The whites play at just over 5600 yards.
 If you play from the blues (6360 yards), you will have 6 par fours

 of 390 yards or more.
 With the exception of #11 (189 to 251 yards), the par threes are of reasonable length, as are the 4 par fives.
 The level of difficulty is spread out evenly over the

 course - with holes 1 through 9 featuring the odd handicapped holes, and 10 through 18 providing the even.

 The opening holes (a relatively short par 4 and par 3) give you an opportunity for a good start.
 The third and fourth holes are the tightest driving holes on the course, demanding